texierp/initrd-artik/README.md

 4. [Update guide](#4-update-guide)

 ## 1. Introduction
-This 'initrd-artik' repository is ramdisk source for artik5(artik520) and artik10(artik1020).
+This 'initrd-artik' repository is ramdisk source for artik5(artik520), artik10(artik1020), artik710 and artik530 series.
 The initrd of artik will do recovery the eMMC partitions from sdcard fusing image.

 ---
 ## 2. License